 The second year offers the opportunity to consolidate the knowledge learned in the first year through more in-depth studies and more challenging production work.
 You will be enrolled with other members of your cohort in courses related to contemporary production history and trends, science filmmaking, the second-year film production workshop, and a course in alternative nonfiction filmmaking.
-You will also be able to enroll in a number of electives ranging from postproduction information design to independent studies and internships.
+You will need to enroll in at least one course of elective work.

 Comprehensive Exam: All degree candidates must take and pass the comprehensive examination prior to enrolling in thesis credits.
-The exam is administered during the first full week of the spring semester of your second year.
+The written portion of the exam is administered during the first full week of the spring semester of your second year.
 There will not be any exceptions to the schedule or location of the exam.
-If you miss the examination, then you may not take it again until the following year, which could seriously disrupt your course schedule.

-The exam will consist of essay questions covering SNHF history, theory, and production.
-You will have three hours to complete the exam in a supervised classroom.
-The exam is rewritten every year.
+If you miss the examination, then you may not take it again until the following year, which could seriously disrupt your course completion schedule.
+The exam will consist of two parts.
+The written exam will contain essay questions covering SNHF history, theory, and production as well as a short-answer section pertaining to films screened as part of the curriculum.
+The written exam will be four hours in length.
+A "hands-on" practical exam, which will require completion of a short production assignment that will be shot, edited, and posted online within a three-hour period will be conducted within the week following the written exam.

 Comprehensive Exam Content: The Comprehensive Exam Committee (CEC) will write, administer, and grade the exam.
-The questions will be based on the reading and viewing lists included in this handbook, your course work, and any additional information provided during special seminars, lectures, or presentations during your time in the program up until the date the exam is administered.
+The questions will be based on the reading and viewing lists included in this handbook, your course work, and any additional information provided during special seminars, lectures, or presentations during your time in the program up until the date the exam is administered (excluding summers and holiday breaks).
 It is extremely important that you have watched ALL 45 of the films listed in this Handbook.
-There will be a mandatory weekly screening during each week between Orientation and your Comprehensive Exam to facilitate your completion of this required viewing.
+There will be a mandatory weekly screening during each semester week between Orientation and your Comprehensive Exam semester to facilitate your completion of this required viewing.
+For the production part of your exam, you will be asked to complete a short production assignment.
+All necessary tools will be provided.

 Comprehensive Exam Grading: The exam is marked high pass, pass, or fail and is graded by the three members of the committee.
 If any member of the Committee fails you on either the entire exam or one part of it, you will fail the exam.
 If you fail, you will be re-tested with a different but similar exam during the last week of the spring semester.
-If you fail the exam a second time, you must leave the Program.
+If you fail the exam a second time, you will be asked to leave the program.

 The Second-Year Film: In the first semester of your second year, you will begin production of your second-year film.
 Most of the fall semester will be spent preparing for your film, although you may be required to begin shooting in the fall if the variables involved (weather, location, time needed) require it.
-The faculty member(s) in your second-year workshop class will be responsible for overseeing your second-year film, which must be completed by finals week in May of the second year.
+The faculty member in your second-year workshop class will be responsible for overseeing your second-year film, which must be completed by finals week in May of the second year.
 "Completed" means that the film is ready for public or commercial exhibition; that is, the final sound mix has been completed, the color grading is finished, titles, captioning, and credit sequences are completed, and all rights have been officially secured.
 Your second-year film may either be agenda-based (i.e., produced for a client or agency) or on a subject of your own choosing.